TaraKhan7/drug-candidates-impacting-immune-cell-populations/README.md

 The 'Projects' table contains information specific to each project which is the project and sample_type.
 This way a new project can easily be added with its respective sample type.
 Each project has a number of subjects, so the 'Subjects' table maps back to the 'Projects' table using project_id as a key.  <br> <br>
 The 'Subjects' table contains all information about each subject that would be recorded at intake: subject, condition, age, sex.
-This makes it easy to add new Subjects when they are first enrolled.  <br> <br>
+This makes it easy to add new subjects when they are first enrolled.  <br> <br>
 The 'Treatments' table contains information regarding treatment and response for each patient, mapped back to the subject table by subject_id.
 Because this information would not be available at intake, creating a separate table allows for streamlined analysis of results once they become available. <br> <br>
 The 'Samples' table contains information regarding sample, time_from_treatment_start, and all of the cell values.
 It is mapped back to the 'Subjects' table using subject_id as a key.
 This was done because each patient has three samples, allowing for easy mapping from patient to sample, while separating information that remains consistent for each patient. <br> <br>
 Overall, this database structure allows for ease of analysis even with many more projects, subjects, and samples included.
-It separates the datas into tables based on considerations like availability of information at a certain time, as well as additional subjects, samples, or projects being added.
+It separates the data into tables based on considerations like availability of information at a certain time, as well as additional subjects, samples, or projects being added.

 # 3. Code Structure
 Each of the files, with the exception of the raw dataset, is located in the root directory due to instructions and for ease of access.
 This project has a smaller number of files, however, if there were more files, additional directories should be created for organization.  <br><br>